-Treatment options for those with Fibromyalgia can vary depending on which symptoms are most prevalent or severe in the patient.
+Treatment options for those with fibromyalgia can vary depending on which symptoms are most prevalent or severe in the patient.
 According to the American College of Rheumatology, treatment regimens can include medication-based therapies as well as options not reliant on medication; combining both treatment options may yield the most favorable outcomes.

 - Physical therapy: This is thought to reduce pain and stiffness in fibromyalgia patients by teaching pain-relieving stretches and helpful exercises.

-Medication selection can vary on a case by case basis for those with Fibromyalgia, depending on which symptoms are most affecting your life.
-For example, one person may be suffering most with chronic fatigue, and another with widespread pain.
-Commonly prescribed FDA-approved medications for treating Fibromyalgia include:
+The other form of treatment is medication.
+Medication selection can vary on a case-by-case basis, depending on which symptoms are most affecting your life.
+For example, one person may be suffering most from chronic fatigue, whereas another is suffering predominately from widespread pain.

-Other treatment options are available for more individualized symptoms, such as those also suffering from related conditions such as IBS and migraine headaches.
+Other treatment options are available for more individualized symptoms, such as those also suffering from related conditions like IBS or migraine headaches.
 Always consult your treating physician before beginning any new treatment regimens.

 CCK Understands Fibromyalgia Disability Claims

-Fibromyalgia can also lead to impaired cognitive function, such as trouble concentrating and memory loss; the effects of this “fibro fog” can make administrative tasks much more difficult and can dramatically impact your ability to perform in the workplace as you once did.
+Fibromyalgia can also lead to impaired cognitive function, such as trouble concentrating and memory loss.
+The effects of this fibro fog can make administrative tasks much more difficult and can dramatically impact your ability to perform duties in the workplace as you once did.

-To look for legal errors on the insurer’s part, we gather any and all insurance documents surrounding your LTD claim.
-Your denial letter, policy documents, the insurance company’s claim file, and other plan-governing documents may hold the key to winning your appeal.
+Our team can find insurance company errors.
+To do this, we gather any and all insurance documents surrounding your LTD claim.
+This includes your denial letter, policy documents, the insurance company’s claim file, and other plan-governing documents; these documents may hold the key to winning your appeal.

-Often times, doctors can be so busy in their day-to-day medical practices that they do not adequately communicate the severity of your condition with the insurance company.
-This is why we facilitate the flow of information between the two entities, as to ensure that all documents and necessary records are completed sufficiently and submitted on time.
+CCK can also act as a point of contact between you and your treating physicians.
+Often, doctors can be so busy in their day-to-day medical practices that they do not adequately communicate the severity of your condition with the insurance company.
+Therefore, we facilitate the flow of information between the two entities to ensure that all documents and necessary records are completed sufficiently and submitted on time.

 - Medical records